imnaiyar/djs-v14-typescript-template/README.md

 ## Installation

 To run the bot, follow these steps:

-1. Clone this repository:
+- Clone this repository:
     ```
     git clone https://github.com/imnaiyar/djs-v14-typescript-template
     ```
-2. Install the dependencies by running `npm i`.
+- Install the dependencies by running `npm i`.

-## Running the Project

 - To build the project, run: `npm run build`.
 - Rename `example.env` to `.env` and fill out the token, optionally provide discord's webhook urls for additional logs.
 - Start the project by running `npm start`.